ViviTurtle/Projects/CodeEval/README.md

 CodeEval
 ===========

-Current Profile:  http://www.codeeval.com/profile/ViviTurtle/

-Past Achievements: Top 20% Overall, Top 15% Java

-Current Rankings

-Code rank:
-2884/6K +3274in the last 30 days

-31/189 completions
-2865/6158 memory usage
-1359/6158 code speed

 >CodeEval is a platform used by developers to showcase their skills.
 Developers can participate in app building competitions and win cash/prizes.
 They can also solve programming challenges as a way to impress employers with their technical skills.
 Employers can use CodeEval as a way to enhance their brand by launching competitions/programming challenges and as a means to get introduced to the best developers.

+Current Profile:  http://www.codeeval.com/profile/ViviTurtle/

+Past Achievements:

+      Top 20% Overall

+      Top 15% Java

+Current Rankings:

+  Code rank: 2884/6K +3274in the last 30 days

+  completions: 31/189

+  memory usage rank: 2865/6158

+  Code speed rank: 1359/6158

 Personal Choice of Showcase: